Is Royal Caribbean Group (RCL) Set to Underperform? Analyzing th

 Understanding Royal Caribbean Group Business

-Royal Caribbean Group, with a market cap of $21.65 billion, is the world's second-largest cruise company.
+Royal Caribbean Group, with a market cap of $21.68 billion, is the world's second-largest cruise company.
 It operates 64 ships across five global and partner brands in the cruise vacation industry, with 10 more ships on order through 2026.
 The company's brands include Royal Caribbean International, Celebrity Cruises, and Silversea.
 It also has a 50% investment in a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
-The company completed the divestiture of its Azamara brand in the first quarter of 2021.
-With sales of $12.01 billion and an operating margin of 11.4%, the company competes on the basis of innovation, quality of ships and service, variety of itineraries, choice of destinations, and price.
+The company's sales stand at $12.01 billion, with an operating margin of 17.65%.
+However, the divestiture of its Azamara brand in the first quarter of 2021 may impact future performance.

 Financial Strength Breakdown